azarboon/ai-powered-cdk-best-practices/README.md

 └── README.md                   # This file
 ```

+## Ensure Project Rules Are Fed into the Q Cli or your Coding Agent

+When using the Amazon Q CLI terminal (or any other coding agent), ensure it has access to your project context by placing the rules file at:

+`.amazonq\rules\PROJECT_RULES.md`

+You can add a hook in Q CLI to automatically load all `.md` rule files at the start of each `q chat` session:

+`q>/hooks add --trigger conversation_start --command 'for f in .amazonq/rules/*.md; do q context add "$f"; done' add_rules_on_start`

+You can verify the added rules by running:

+`q>/context show`

 ## 🔌 Model Context Protocol (MCP) Integration

 This project integrates with various AWS MCP servers to provide contextual and up-to-date guidance to AI assistants such as Amazon Q. You may choose to use one or multiple MCP servers depending on your project needs.